atedstone/gnssice/README.md

 Copy the GEOD results files into your main GPS processing directory.
 You'll then be able to concatenate the output GEOD file to the main rover dataset when you run concatenate_geod.

-#### Level-0 data

-The RINEX files constitute Level-0 data for archival.
-Compress these files to CompactRINEX using RNXCRZ, and then gzip them to compress further.

-### Concatenate the TRACK files
+### Concatenate TRACK outputs into bales

-The GEOD TRACK output files need to be combined together, removing the overlapping hours.
+The GEOD TRACK output files need to be combined together into bales, one bale per processing batch (see earlier in this readme), removing the overlapping hours.

-Use `conc_daily_geod` to produce multi-day Parquet files.
-Each file corresponds to a 'batch' (see the explanation earlier in this readme).
-These Parquet files are created from data stored in $GNSS_PATH_TRACK_OUT, which is also where the Parquet files get saved to.
+Use `conc_daily_geod` to produce the multi-day Parquet bale files.
+These Parquet files are created from data stored in `$GNSS_PATH_TRACK_OUT`.
+The files get saved to `GNSS_L1DIR`, i.e. they are stored alongside the main Level-1 product (see next section).

 In the simple case of collecting data from the field in spring each year and processing using the same base-rover combination, there will be two data batches:

-1. rover_base_year1_startDOY_endDOY
+1. rover_base_year1_startDOY_endDOY_GEOD.parquet
-2. rover_base_year2_startDOY_endDOY
+2. rover_base_year2_startDOY_endDOY_GEOD.parquet

-However, if a different base station needs to be used for certain periods, there will be multiple batches, e.g.
+However, if a different base station needs to be used for certain periods, there will be multiple bales, e.g.

-1. rover_bas1_year1_100_200
+1. rover_bas1_year1_100_200_GEOD.parquet
-2. rover_bas2_year1_200_365
+2. rover_bas2_year1_200_365_GEOD.parquet
-3. rover_bas1_year2_1_100
+3. rover_bas1_year2_1_100_GEOD.parquet

 ### Export to Level-1 product

-We consider the Level-1 data product to be a continuous Parquet file containing all data from all batches since a site was first established.
-You can generate the Level-1 Parquet file either:
+We consider the 'public-facing' Level-1 data product to be a temporally-continuous Parquet file containing all data from all bales/batches since a site was first established.

-1. Using all the individual data batch Parquet files, or
-2. Providing an existing Level-1 Parquet file and only the new data batches.

-Use the command line tool `export_level1` in both cases.
-The Level-1 data are saved in `$GNSS_L1DIR/<site>`.
+Use the command line tool `export_level1`.
+By default the bales are expected to be in `$GNSS_L1DIR/<site>`.
+The Level-1 product file is saved in `$GNSS_L1DIR/<site>`.

+Filename format: `rover_yearstart_doystart_yearend_doyend_geod.parquet`

+Note that we preferentially (re-)generate the Level-1 product from the bale Parquet files.
+But, it is also possible to append a new bale to an existing Level-1 Parquet file.
+If you need this functionality then see the CLI tool for more information.